 As a musician and a forefather of Rave culture, Dr. Motte is internationally demanded as a speaker and talk guest on panels and events such as Listen!
 Brussels, the Stuttgart Electronic Music Festival SEMF, 24/7 Twenty Four Hours In Our World by Resident Advisor as well as at Masterclasses, as in the 3iS Institut International de l’image and du son in Bordeaux, France.

-The documentary film Sound of Berlin – A Journey Through the Capital of Electronic Music will be first shown on May 18, 2018.
-Together with the founder of the famous club Tresor Dimitri Hegemann, DJ-legends like Juan Atkins, Monolink, Matthias Kaden, Marc Houle and Pan-Pot and many other giants of Berlin club culture, Dr. Motte will talk about the special charm of the German capital.
+The documentary film Sound of Berlin – A Journey Through the Capital of Electronic Music was first shown on May 18, 2018.
+Together with the founder of the famous club Tresor Dimitri Hegemann, DJ-legends like Juan Atkins, Monolink, Matthias Kaden, Marc Houle and Pan-Pot and many other giants of Berlin club culture, Dr. Motte talked about the special charm of the German capital.

 Up until 1989 Matthias Roeingh a.k.a.
 Dr. Motte led a relatively low-key life.
 Born in Spandau in 1960 he tiptoed through the scene – from 1981 to 1984 with his band ‘Toten Piloten’ (dead pilots), a Berlin Funk band.
 In 1985, in search of new musical experiences, the autodidact swapped drums and sticks for vinyls and turntables.
 In his then club, Turbine Rosenheim, he developed his specific style of mixing at an early stage, for which he drew from a wide repertoire of Jazz, Punk, Funk, Soul, Disco and EBM.
 Like no other, back then he managed to fuse all these genres.
 At Turbine Rosenheim just two years later, he organized the first Acid House parties in Berlin.